rak2018/EXP-6/README.md

 # EXP-6
-EXP - 6 SIMULATION OF MEAN AND VARIANCE USING SCILAB
+EXP - 6 SIMULATION OF MEAN , VARIANCE AND CROSS CORRELATION USING SCILAB

 AIM: